 Don’t worry about this – I know it is neuroscience, but we will move on to what it means for storytellers in just a moment!

 The point is, in completing a narrative in their minds, a receiver of a story produces the story for themselves in their own heads.
 If you get the knowledge gaps right, the audience does so much work in providing content for the story, they basically become writers and producers for themselves.
-You produce a narration (with holes in it).
-They use that to produce a story in mind, by filling in the holes with knowledge of their own.
+You deliver a narration (with holes in it).
+They use that to produce a story in mind by filling in the holes with knowledge of their own.
 This is exactly what we want.
 If a receiver of the story is projecting into the gaps, they become engaged, and if they are producing content, they will make the story ideal for their own liking.
 Crafting gaps into a narration is the genius of the writer.
 Filling gaps is the work of the receiver of the story.
-That’s the difference between a narrative and a story: A narrative is out there in the real world; a story is only ever in mind.
+That’s the difference between a narrative and a story: A narrative is information out there in the real world; a story is only ever in mind.
 A writer produces a narration (a stream of information) and a receiver of a narration produces a story for themselves in their own minds as a result of receiving and interpreting a narration.

 What is a knowledge gap?

 From a writer’s perspective, you will be relieved to hear, things are much simpler.
 A knowledge gap is a difference in the knowledge held between two participants in a narration.
-Usually, the participants are characters, and the gap is a difference in what each of them knows, but a participant can be anything – the audience, an object, the author, a character – any component of a story that can hold or withhold knowledge.
+Usually, the participants are characters, and the gap is a difference in what each of them knows, but a participant can be anybody or anything – the audience, an object, the author, a character – any component of a story that can hold or withhold knowledge.
 A liar creates a gap in knowledge.
-A safe withholds information.
+A safe withholds knowledge.
 A playing card face down in a wild west saloon withholds information that may start a gunfight.
 A wrapped present – is there any more basic and wonderful example of how we feel about a difference in the knowledge held?!

 Every knowledge gap is relative to the audience viewpoint.
 A gap is either in privilege (the audience knows more than another participant) or is in revelation (the audience knows less than another participant).
 Within these categories there are then dozens of specific ways of introducing gaps.
 I can’t go through them all here, but I will highlight the ones that I use in Alfie throughout this development process.